juanx198522/Sport-Standings-Tracker/README.md

 Sport Standings Tracker

 ## Description
-This is an application that is providing live life scores and standings from Soccer and Motoring.
+This is an application that is providing live scores and standings from Soccer and Motoring.

 ## User Story